L2-Lagrange/Simple-LM1875-sound-system/README.md

 </p>

 The system is modular and consists of two boards.
 There is a reciever board that includes an analog filter for reducing DAC noise followed by a gain stage and output buffer.
 The other board is the LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output.
+Each subystem can be built one at a time on breadboard or perfboard and tested before building the next stage.

 <p align="center">
   <img src="Images/LM1875_System_Block_Diagram.jpg" width="600"><br>